zencart/documentation/content/user/upgrading/detailed_upgrading.md

 ### File Changes: Alterations made to the files on your server
 **NOTE:** This is a time-consuming step, and will feel very "technical".
-Be sure to set aside undistracted time.
+Be sure to set aside time when you will not be distracted.

 Now let's find out the differences/customizations between your site and the original Zen Cart files.